MhBadiei/MhBadiei/README.md

 ## &nbsp;About
 I'm Mohammad Hossein.
-Over six years, I earned three academic degrees simultaneously: two bachelor's degrees (simultaneous dual degrees) in Computer Engineering and Electrical Engineering from Tehran Polytechnic University, and a master's degree (simultaneous dual level) in Electrical Engineering from the University of Tehran, while still pursuing my undergraduate dual degree studies.
-Some of my academic achievements include earning a National Olympiad Gold Medal, ranking 9th in the National Electrical Engineering Olympiad, and securing 1st place in Mathematics and Computer Science at the 6th Young Scientists International Festival in 2022.
-Also, I was recognized as a distinguished Young Scientist of Basic Science and Technology by UNESCO in 2023.
-Additionally, I achieved the top GPA in my BS major at the University of Tehran Polytechnic and earned Simultaneous Dual Degree and Dual Level Honors.
-Currently, I focus on algorithm development for deep learning, federated learning, adversarial machine learning, robust learning, trustworthy AI, and computer vision.
-Additionally, I apply AI to solve problems in applied physics and mathematics.
+I have completed simultaneous honours tri-degrees (totally 5 degrees, including 2 honours, over 6 years) in Computer Engineering and Electrical Engineering at Tehran University and Tehran polytechnic.
+In 2021, I won the gold medal in the National Olympiad for Electrical Engineering.
+Additionally, I was awarded a full scholarship for an AI internship at Tsinghua University, China.
+I ranked 1st in the 6th Young Scientists Festival in Math and CS, and was recognized as a UNESCO Distinguished Young Scientist last year.
+During my studies, I was fortunate to work with MB.
+Menhaj, Hamed Kebriaei, Md.
+Jalil Piran, Nguyen H. Tran, and others.
+I am joining the Tencent Research Institute in Shenzhen, China, as an AI Researcher, collaborating with an incredibly talented and dynamic development team on the Hunyuan generative model.
+My research will focus on advancing generalization and AI alignment.

 ## &nbsp;Programming Languages
 <div>